Hassanfarid6/Physical_Ai_Book/docs/module2_digital_twin.md

-# Module 2: The Digital Twin (Gazebo & Unity)
+# Module 2: The Digital Twin (Gazebo & Unity) - Physics Simulation and Environment Modeling

 ## Overview

-In this module, we'll create high-fidelity simulation environments using Gazebo and Unity as digital twins for our humanoid robot.
-A digital twin is a virtual representation of a physical system that enables testing, validation, and training before deployment to real hardware.
-We'll implement physics simulation, environment design, human-robot interaction, and sensor simulation.
+This module focuses on creating high-fidelity simulation environments using Gazebo and Unity as digital twins for our humanoid robot.
+A digital twin represents a virtual counterpart of the physical system that enables comprehensive testing, validation, and training before deployment to real hardware.
+We'll implement sophisticated physics simulation including gravity, collisions, and friction, create Gazebo world environments for humanoid simulation, utilize Unity for high-fidelity rendering and human-robot interaction, and develop comprehensive sensor simulation for LiDAR, depth cameras, and IMUs with proper synchronization to the ROS 2 framework.

 ## Learning Objectives